tofolo17/pygame-studies/README.md

 were remade two classic games using Pygame. a cross-platform set of Python modules designed for writing video games.
 There are:

-1. Snake Game: straight to the point;
+1. Snake: straight to the point;
-2. Pong game: with a simple interface, multiplayer (local), and singleplayer mode.
+2. Pong: with a simple interface, multiplayer (local), and singleplayer mode.

 The content used was, in its majority, the own <a href="https://www.pygame.org/docs/">documentation</a> of the tool, besides Q&A on StackOverflow.